-In the above figure, MSGTRK prefix log file found on Hub or Edge Transport server which MSGTRKM on mailbox server.
-With our server having both roles, so log for each can be seen.
-Figures below show what lies inside each.
-In first four lines, log files maintain exchange server information while successive log entries are followed.
+In the above figure, MSGTRK prefix log file is found on either Hub or Edge Transport server which MSGTRKM are seen in the mailbox server.
+With our server having both roles, the log for each can be seen.
+Figures below show what lies inside each of them.
+In the first four lines, the log files maintain exchange server information while successive log entries are followed.
 Message logs are comma separated with format specified in line five.
 Each field is self-explanatory, so take your time.
 Once you are done move to next step.

 How to Search a Log:

 Message tracking in exchange server is done through EMS or Message tracking tool.
 EMC has no option to that configuration.
 We will track EMS for this tutorial.
 All exchange messages can be tracked (or seen) by command Get-MessageTrackingLog but it is difficult to locate few in the whole lot.
 So we can use filtering on the command for desired messages.

 For example, with Get-MessageTrackingLog, we can specify and switch of any of the five columns, EventID, Source, Sender, Recipients and MessageSubject, in command among others.

 Above figure shows all received messages filtered with EventID RECEIVE.